 In February 2016, the FASB issued guidance entitled "Leases."
 The guidance requires the recognition by lessees of lease assets and lease liabilities on the balance sheet for the rights and obligations created by those leases.
 Leases with lease terms of more than 12 months are impacted by this guidance.
-This guidance becomes effective for interim and annual periods beginning after December 15, 2018, with early application permitted.
-The Association is evaluating the impact of adoption on its financial condition and results of operations.
+In July 2018, the FASB issued an update entitled "Leases - Targeted Improvements," which provides entities with an additional (and optional) transition method to adopt the new leases standard.
+Under this new transition method, an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+An entity that elects this additional transition method must provide the required disclosures of the now current standard for all prior periods presented.
+The guidance and related amendments in this update become effective for interim and annual periods beginning after December 15, 2018, with early application permitted.
+The Association is in process of finalizing the impact the adoption will have on its 2019 financial results, but does not expect it to have an impact on its results of operations.

 In January 2016, the FASB issued guidance entitled "Recognition and Measurement of Financial Assets and Liabilities."
 The guidance affects, among other things, the presentation and disclosure requirements for financial instruments.
 For public entities, the guidance eliminates the requirement to disclose the methods and significant assumptions used to estimate the fair value of financial instruments carried at amortized cost.
-This guidance becomes effective for interim and annual periods beginning after December 15, 2017.
-The adoption of this guidance did not impact the Association's financial condition or its results of operations.
+This guidance became effective for interim and annual periods beginning after December 15, 2017.
+The adoption of this guidance did not impact the Association's financial condition or its results of operations but did impact the Association's fair value disclosures.

 In May 2014, the FASB issued guidance entitled, "Revenue from Contracts with Customers."
 The guidance governs revenue recognition from contracts with customers and requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Financial instruments and other contractual rights within the scope of other guidance issued by the FASB are excluded from the scope of this new revenue recognition guidance.
-In this regard, a majority of our contracts would be excluded from the scope of this new guidance.
-In August 2015, the FASB issued an update that defers this guidance by one year, which results in the new revenue standard becoming effective for interim and annual reporting periods beginning after December 15, 2017.
-The Association determined the effect was not material to its financial condition or results of operations.
+The guidance sets forth the requirement for new and enhanced disclosures.
+The Association adopted the new standard effective January 1, 2018, using the modified retrospective approach.
+As the majority of the Association's revenues are not subject to the new guidance, the adoption of the guidance did not have a material impact on the financial position, results of operations, equity or cash flows.